 Once your baby is old enough to go all night without eating, many women worry that a 12-hour stretch without feeding will impact their milk supply.

 For some women, especially if milk supply is already an issue, this can definitely be the case.
 In these cases, you may decide to keep breastfeeding at night in order to preserve your milk supply.

 As our babies fed less at night, I found that we adjusted.
 It did take time.
-And each morning where there were fewer feeds, if my baby didn’t wake me up demanding a feed, I found pumping to be absolutely necessary (if only for my own comfort and sanity!).
+And each morning when there were fewer feeds if my baby didn’t wake me up demanding a feed, I found pumping to be absolutely necessary (if only for my own comfort and sanity!).

 Use Dream Feeding (or Sleep Feeding) to Your Advantage